LOUDSOUL/frpg-hud/readme.md

 - Stone -> Iron Cup -> Send to Lorn

 The Refresh button functions the same as manually opening the inventory page, updating item counts instantly.

+When you activate a loadout, the Continue (C) button turns into Restore "R" button.
+Clicking it will restore the previous items in the HUD.

 You can use the "Meals" and "Cookies" loadouts to quickly use use meals without having to open the inventory.
 You can also perform a Quick Action on the meal timer to use another one.